-Paper mill workers, specifically those worked in the paper mills prior to the 1980s, are at a heightened risk of developing mesothelioma and other asbestos-related diseases.
-In fact, most paper mills across the nation once used an abundance of asbestos-containing products and materials.
+Papermill workers, specifically those who worked in the mills prior to the 1980s, are at a heightened risk of developing mesothelioma and other asbestos-related diseases.
+Most paper mills across the nation once used an abundance of asbestos-containing materials in machinery, products, and equipment.

 About Paper Mills